-The World Cities project will prepare, run, and evaluate working meetings in the EU, Australia, South Korea, South Africa, Indonesia and Vietnam.
-The programme will also launch a collaborative online platform to facilitate the exchange of information and good practices between EU and non-EU cities.
+The World Cities project has ran working meetings in the EU, Australia, South Korea, South Africa, Indonesia and Vietnam.
+The programme has also launched a collaborative online platform to facilitate the exchange of information and good practices between EU and non-EU cities.
 Project cities will cooperate based on similarities between their thematic areas, experiences, and goals; communication with all cities in the exchange provides additional opportunities for collaboration and potential for new ideas.

 The key events of the World Cities project include:

 - Implementing one-week working meetings in the non-EU countries for five delegates from each participating EU city.
-This working meetings will include field visits in which European cities visit their pairing cities for a more in-depth discussion of their shared topics.
-Scheduled date: March/April/May 2017.
+These working meetings include field visits in which European cities visit their pairing cities for a more in-depth discussion of their shared topics.
+Scheduled date: March-June 2017 (see section “Activities” for details).

 - After a period of decentralized cooperation among the cities, follow-up working meetings will be held in pairing cities in the European Union.
 The working meetings will be designed for four delegates from each Non-EU pairing city.
 These working meetings will be followed by field visits in which Non-EU cities visit their European partners.
 Date: October/November 2017.